 Welcome!
-Thank you for your interest in The Medical College of Georgia (MCG) Internal Medicine Residency Program at Augusta University.
+Thank you for your interest in The Medical College of Georgia (MCG) Internal Medicine Residency Program at Augusta University Health System.
+We are the state of Georgia's only public academic medical center.

 The mission of the MCG Internal Medicine residency training program is to produce compassionate, competent physicians that are prepared for fellowship or independent practice and who provide high-quality, ethical, moral, and cost efficient patient care.
 This is accomplished through excellence in teaching, discovery, clinical care, and service.
 Residents care for individuals who have diverse disease states from varied socioeconomic and cultural backgrounds in both the in-patient and ambulatory settings.
 We provide an environment and culture of quality care, patient safety, collegiality and physician well-being.
 Our purpose is to inspire curiosity and systematic investigation while providing residents the tools necessary for their future professional and personal success and to instill the need for habitual life-long learning that is required in the vocation of a physician.